 Is fluoride really dangerous?

-Fluoride shouldn't be ingested in high concentrations, but many cities around the world are known to treat their drinking water with fluoride and this has never been shown to negatively affect the health of their residents.
+Fluoride shouldn't be ingested in high concentrations, but many cities around the world are known to treat their drinking water with fluoride.
+This has never been shown to negatively affect the health of their residents, but it can have a negative impact on teeth as excess fluoride can cause ‘fluorosis’ of teeth.

 Can I swallow a natural mouthwash?